Jason Momoa: Career

+Music

+Momoa is a fan of heavy metal music and has noted that he "build[s] [his] characters off of metal songs".
+He invited members of Archspire for cameo appearances in the first episode of the TV series See, and he also practiced proper screaming technique with the vocalist of Archspire, Oli Peters, for a significant scene in the series.
+On October 30, 2020, Momoa was featured in the song "Doom" by black metal band Scour.
+Momoa is a hobby musician and plays bass guitar, mandolin, ukulele and guitar in his spare time, the first of which he took up after listening to Tool's song "Sober".
+In 2024, Momoa formed the power trio ÖOF TATATÁ alongside longtime friends Kenny Dale Borill and Mike Hayes, performing at Nashville's Cannery Hall in May.
+The band performed a one-off show in Auckland, New Zealand in August.

+In July 2025 he hosted Black Sabbath and Ozzy Osbourne's farewell concert, "Back to the Beginning" in Birmingham, England.

 Personal life

-Momoa met his first fiancee, actress Simmone Jade Mackinnon, on the set of Baywatch in 1999.
-They were together for 6 years and became engaged in 2004.
+Momoa met his first fiancée, actress Simmone Jade Mackinnon, on the set of Baywatch in 1999.
+They were together for six years and became engaged in 2004.
 Mackinnon and Momoa called off their engagement after Momoa began a relationship with actress Lisa Bonet in 2005.

 Although it was previously believed that Momoa and Bonet had married on November 15, 2007, the couple did not marry until October 2017.
-Daughter Lola Iolani was born in July, 2007.
-And son Nakoa-Wolf Manakauapo Namakaeha was born in December 2008.
+Daughter Lola Iolani was born in July 2007, and son Nakoa-Wolf Manakauapo Namakaeha was born in December 2008.
 In January 2022, Momoa and Bonet announced their split.
+In January 2024, Bonet filed for divorce, citing irreconcilable differences and listing their date of separation as October 7, 2020.
+On July 9, 2024, the divorce was finalized.
+As of 2024, Momoa is in a relationship with actress Adria Arjona.

-Momoa learned martial arts for his role as Ronon in Stargate Atlantis.
-In 2017, Momoa started practicing Brazilian jiu-jitsu.
+In 2017, Momoa began practicing Brazilian jiu-jitsu.

-He is a fan of heavy metal music and has noted that he "build[s] [his] characters off of metal songs".
-He invited members of Archspire for cameo appearances in the first episode of the TV series See, and he also practiced proper screaming technique with the vocalist of Archspire, Oli Peters, for a significant scene in the series.
-On October 30, 2020, Momoa was featured in the song "Doom" by black metal band Scour.
-Momoa is a hobby musician and plays bass guitar, mandolin, ukulele and guitar in his spare time, the first of which he took up after listening to Tool's song "Sober".

-Momoa has numerous tattoos, including a halfsleeve on his left forearm, a tribute to his family god, or "aumakua".

-He participated in protests against the building of the Thirty Meter Telescope on Mauna Kea, a holy spiritual site for native Hawaiians.
+In 2019 he participated in protests against the building of the Thirty Meter Telescope on Mauna Kea, a holy spiritual site for native Hawaiians.

+Momoa has numerous tattoos, including a half sleeve on his left forearm, a tribute to his family god, or ʻaumakua.

 Facial scar

-On November 15, 2008, Momoa was slashed across the face with a broken beer glass during an altercation at the Birds Cafe, a tavern in Hollywood, California.
+On November 15, 2008, Momoa was slashed across the face with a broken beer glass during an altercation at the Birds Cafe, a tavern in Los Angeles, California.
 He received approximately 140 stitches during reconstructive surgery and the scar through his left eyebrow is apparent in his later work.
 The assailant was sentenced to five years in prison for the attack.